About

 Marge Magner ’69, Trustee

-Ms. Magner is a founding member and Partner of Brysam and has over 30 years of operating and deal experience in the consumer financial services sector.
+Marge Magner is a founding member and partner of Brysam and has more than 30 years of operating and deal experience in the consumer financial services sector.

-Prior to the formation of Brysam, Ms. Magner served as Chairman and Chief Executive Officer of the Global Consumer Group at Citigroup.
-In this position, she was responsible for the company’s operations serving consumers through retail banking, credit cards and consumer finance, as well as for finance, credit and other staff functions.
-Ms. Magner was named to the Fortune magazine list of Most Powerful Women in Business from 2001-2004 (#5), Forbes magazine list of World’s Most Powerful Women (#19 in 2004), and U.S. Banker’s list of the Most Powerful Women in Banking (#1 in 2004), as well as U.S. Banker’s list of the Top 25 Non-Bank Women in Finance (#11 in 2008), among others.
-Currently, Ms. Magner is Chairman of the Board at TEGNA (formerly Gannett Company, Inc.), lead director of Accenture Ltd, and a director at Ally Financial, Inc. She served as the Chair of the Board of Trustees of the Brooklyn College Foundation from 2004-2010 and is a member of the Dean’s Advisory Council for the Krannert School of Management at Purdue University.
+Prior to the formation of Brysam, Magner served as chairman and chief executive officer of the Global Consumer Group at Citigroup.
+In this position, she was responsible for the company’s operations serving consumers through retail banking, credit cards and consumer finance, as well as for finance, credit, and other staff functions.
+Magner was named to the Fortune magazine list of Most Powerful Women in Business from 2001 to 2004 (#5), Forbes list of World’s Most Powerful Women (#19 in 2004), and U.S. Banker’s list of the Most Powerful Women in Banking (#1 in 2004), as well as U.S. Banker’s list of the Top 25 Non-Bank Women in Finance (#11 in 2008), among others.
+Currently, Magner is lead director of Accenture Ltd, and a director at Ally Financial, Inc. She served as the chair of the Board of Trustees of the Brooklyn College Foundation from 2004 to 2010 and is a member of the Dean’s Advisory Council for the Krannert School of Management at Purdue University.
 She is also a board member at the Museum of American Finance.

-Ms. Magner holds a B.S. degree in psychology from Brooklyn College and an MSIA degree from the Krannert School of Management, Purdue University.
+Magner holds a B.S. in psychology from Brooklyn College and an MSIA degree from the Krannert School of Management, Purdue University.

 Daniel Menendez ’09, Trustee